wp-plugins-mirror/wordfence/readme.txt

 == Changelog ==

+= 7.4.6 - February 12, 2020 =
+* Improvement: Enhanced the detection ability of the WAF for SQLi attacks.
+* Improvement: Updated the bundled GeoIP database.
+* Improvement: Modified some country names in the block configuration to align with those shown in Live Traffic.
+* Change: Moved the skipped files scan check to the Server State category.
+* Fix: Fixed an issue where after scrolling on the Live Traffic page, updates would no longer automatically load.
+* Fix: Modified the number of login records kept to align better with Live Traffic so they're trimmed around the same time.

 = 7.4.5 - January 15, 2020 =
 * Improvement: Improved WAF coverage for an Infinite WP authentication bypass vulnerability.
-Credit to Marc Montpas for finding a bypass.

 = 7.4.4 - January 14, 2020 =
 * Fix: Fixed a UI issue where the scan summary status marker for malware didn't always match the findings.